mariosimic79/NotAnotherInstagramClone/readme.md

 # NAIC
 NAIC or Not Another Instagram Clone is a project from Inchoos PHP Academy 2016.
+In this web application the admin has the ability to post his photos on the server and he can chose if the photos will be public or private.
+The admin can see both public and private photos but if an person comes on this web application he can only see the public photos.

 ##TO DO LIST
 This is still a work in progres.
 There are stil few things that should be done: